APEX® Technology

 Extensive Laboratory Studies

-Engineers at APEX-Research conducted extensive laboratory studies of the Velocity Distribution Issue employing cold flow modelling and laser optical measurement techniques (Laser Doppler Anemometry, Particle Image Velocimetry).
-The results of the optical measurements were used to define the correct boundary conditions for the CFD (Computational Fluid Dynamics) simulations.
+Engineers at APEX-Research have conducted extensive laboratory studies on the velocity distribution issue, employing cold flow modelling and laser optical measurement techniques (e.g., Laser Doppler Anemometry – LDA, and Particle Image Velocimetry – PIV).
+The results of these measurements were used to define the correct boundary conditions for the Computational Fluid Dynamics (CFD) simulations.

-Figure 2 presents a comparison of the CFD simulation (on the left) with the optical measurement (on the right) taken on the scaled model of a Gas-Gas Heat Exchanger with charging duct and forced draft fan.
-Please notice the qualitative similarity of the results in both approaches.
+Figure 2 presents a comparison of the CFD simulation (on the left) with the optical measurement obtained from a scaled model of a gas-gas heat exchanger with a charging duct and forced draft fan (on the right).
+It is important to note the qualitative similarity of the results in both approaches.

 Figure 2.
 Comparison of results from CFD (on the left) and optical measurements (on the right).